 Medical Assisting.
 The Medical Assisting Education Review Board (MAERB) has established thresholds to be reported on a yearly basis for outcomes assessment in medical assisting programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The five-year weighted average for the Medical Assisting Program at Southeast Community College for Job Placement is 85%, Graduate Satisfaction is 100%, Employer Satisfaction is 99%, and Exam Pass rate is 98%.
+The five-year weighted average for the Medical Assisting Program at Southeast Community College for Job Placement is 85 percent, Graduate Satisfaction is 100 percent, Employer Satisfaction is 99 percent and Exam Pass rate is 98 percent.
 Click on the link below to see the most recent five year threshold results.

 Most Recent Five Year Threshold Results